 This year my husband Joel and I decided to do something crazy and head out on a 2-year long road trip through Central and South America.
 We were super excited for this trip but we had one problem- no transportation.

-We recently sold our converted Honda Element camper car in order to get something bigger for the long trip.
+We recently sold our converted Honda Element camper suv in order to get something bigger for the long trip.

 With a tiny budget and not a whole lot of money, we couldn’t afford to spend our entire savings on buying a decked out $100k+ camper van so instead we decided to put our own brains and hands to work and do our own awesome DIY custom camper van conversion.

-We found the perfect, slightly used Ram Promaster van and over the next 3 months converted the blank cargo van into a fully livable custom built campervan for just under $3k.
+We found the perfect, slightly used Ram Promaster van and over the next 3 months converted the blank cargo van into a fully livable custom built camper for just under $3k.

 To make this Promaster camper van conversion guide easier to follow, we divided our how to guide into two parts.
 Part I will cover the conversion planning, layout design ideas and all of the prep work we did that’s not necessarily visible but make everything work.
 Part II will cover the construction of the finished product and any extras we added to make our van life travel on the road more comfortable.

 1. Layout & Must Haves